lecnim/stado/docs/source/docs/controllers/permalink.md

 permalink
 =========

-Use `permalink` to change page or asset url.
+Use `permalink` controller to change page or asset url.

 Example
 -------